Bay Area Child Care Centers Summer Camp

 • Ages: 5–11 years old

-Parent feedback about BACC mentions caring staff, children being busy with crafts, games, and outdoor activities, and participation in outdoor sports, creating things with blocks, art materials, extra curricular science, and group sports.
-Parents also describe regular art, science, and dance classes, and note that classrooms are spacious and bright with access to a large playground.
+Parent feedback about BACC mentions caring staff, busy classrooms with crafts, games, and outdoor activities, and children who are often not ready to leave because they are engaged in activities.
+Parents describe children participating in outdoor sports, creating things with blocks and art materials, extra curricular science, group sports, and regular art, science, and dance classes.
+Several parents note that staff supported their children with homework, helped them make friends, and knew their children’s different personalities.

 • Ages: 5–11 years old

-Parent feedback about BACC mentions caring staff, children being busy with crafts, games, and outdoor activities, and participation in outdoor sports, creating things with blocks, art materials, extra curricular science, and group sports.
-Parents also describe regular art, science, and dance classes, and note that classrooms are spacious and bright with access to a large playground.
+Parent feedback about BACC mentions caring staff, busy classrooms with crafts, games, and outdoor activities, and children who are often not ready to leave because they are engaged in activities.
+Parents describe children participating in outdoor sports, creating things with blocks and art materials, extra curricular science, group sports, and regular art, science, and dance classes.
+Several parents note that staff supported their children with homework, helped them make friends, and knew their children’s different personalities.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.